Coronavirus: National information and guidance

 - Clean and disinfect frequently touched objects and surfaces (door handles, keyboards etc)

-- Always remain two metres apart from anyone outside of your own household, if you do have to leave the house
+- Always remain at least a metre away (two metres where possible), from anyone outside of your own household

 - Avoid close contact with anyone who may have symptoms of coronavirus